We have compiled a checklist to help you get the most out of your cause on GiveNow.

 - Say it clearly and briefly

 Keep it simple and short.
-Ask someone who write well to read over and edit your cause text.
+Ask someone who writes well to read over and edit your cause text.
 Check to see if it would move them into action.
 Use plain English and short, sharp sentences.

 4. Set a target